 Spotlight 2020: Mark Jenkin

-As part of „Crossing Europe EXTRACTS goes …“ selected titles of this section from the program of the canceled festival edition will be screened at Austrian Film Museum in Vienna.
+As part of „Crossing Europe EXTRACTS goes …“ selected titles of this section from the program of the canceled festival edition have been screened at Austrian Film Museum in Vienna.
 Details HERE.

 (Neil Young, fim critic and filmmaker)

 Mark Jenkin suddenly blazed onto the European filmmaking stage in 2019 with Bait, a low-budget drama which premiered to enormous critical and popular acclaim at the Berlinale Forum and nearly a year later was awarded the BAFTA Award for Outstanding Debut by a British Writer or Director.

 But this is the kind of seemingly “overnight” success story which has actually been decades in the making.
 Along with an impressive stack of shorts and mid-lengthers, the prolific Jenkin has four previous hour-plus fictional works to his name – Golden Burn (2002), The Rabbit (2004), The Midnight Drives (2007) and Happy Christmas (2011) – several of which played to warm receptions on the festival circuit.
 Indeed, the latter’s humanism was directly compared to the work of Jean Renoir by Empire magazine.